ChacaS0/tempest/README.md

 ## Purging one directory
 >*Still based on the config file*

-It is possible to purge a directory even if it is not added to tempest.
+It is possible to purge a directory even if it is not added to TEMPest.
 There is also a test mode for this one.
 ### Test mode

 ```bash